tarungrover/portfolio/dataviz3.md

 ### Testing the Solution

+I did share the initial wireframe with a couple of people and realized that representing many countries on one graph would cause problem in readibility and creating a grid would also not enable any comparisons.
+Hence, I mention the details about feedback of the final wireframe since the initial wireframe was rejected.

 On sharing the final wireframe created above, the below feedback was received as per the questions asked.
 I have taken and considered feedbacks from 2 people, person X and Y.

 #### Person X